"A Christmas Memory"

 Our Decorative Polyurethane Rosette medallions make a great accompaniment to your fireplace decor.
 Rosettes such as our

-G2162 Rosette Medallion can be placed in various places around your fireplace surround to
+OR-5567 Rosette can be placed in various places around your fireplace surround to

 accent and complement your decor.